ECCC-MSC/open-data/canada.ca_upcoming/msc-data/bulletins/readme_bulletinsbufr-datamart_en.md

 As other alphanumeric bulletins, the retention period is 6 months.

+__Note__: in the context of the migration from alphanumeric to BUFR format, binary bulletins are available in the same directory than alphanumeric ones.

-## Directory and file name nomenclature
+## File name nomenclature

 NOTE: ALL HOURS ARE IN UTC.